by Ari Lox

 The cop entered, pointed at him and unlocked the lockup door.
 "You.
 This way."

-The woman was already in the interrogation room.
+The woman sat in the interrogation room.
 The cop pointed to JD.
 "Ms. Halsey, we caught this boy in your mother's house."

 Her eyes narrowed.
 "You were at the wake.
 Don't you live across the street from my mother?
 How could you steal from us?"

 JD shook his head.
 "I didn't steal anything."
 He turned to the cop.
-"You didn't find anything on me, did you?"
+"You found nothing on me, did you?"

 The cop pushed out a puff of disbelief.
 "It must be you.
 You were alone and things are gone."

 "No, no," JD protested.
 "I didn't steal anything."